Introduction to Java

 • Multithreading:

-Java allows running multiple tasks concurrently and can increase efficiency.
+Java allows running multiple tasks concurrently and increases efficiency.

 • Standard Libraries and APIs: